slsa-framework/slsa-github-generator/CONTRIBUTING.md

 ### Prerequisites

-Before submitting code, you should first complete the following prerequisites.
+Before starting development, you should first complete the following prerequisites.

 #### Create a GitHub account